wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/process-properties/includes/3-set-process-run-policy.md

     ![Radio buttons to select what action will be performed when you are not logged in.](..\media\loggedin-run-policy.png)

 1. Select the desired action to be performed when the process is triggered and there is no available screen.
-You can choose between starting the process in non-interactive mode or canceling the execution.
+You can choose between starting the process in non-interactive mode or canceling the process.

     ![Radio buttons to select what action will be performed when there is no available screen.](..\media\no-screen-available-run-policy.png)